\((-34, -5)^T\)

 The question we want to address is whether the aircraft are on a collision course.
 Obviously, the two courses cross.
 So we know that the two aircraft will cross the same point.
 For a collision, the aircraft have to cross that point at the same time.

 Copy over the drawing to your own piece of paper.
-You donβt need to get the vectors and positions exactly right; any reasonable approximation will do.
+You don’t need to get the vectors and positions exactly right; any reasonable approximation will do.

 Now you will do visual vector addition and subtraction to answer the collision question.

 The relative velocity of the two planes is the difference between their velocities.
-Subtract
+Subtract \(\vec{v}_2\) from \(\vec{v}_1\) and draw the resulting vector.
+Pay attention to both the length and direction of the relative velocity.

 The displacement between the two planes is the red vector: the position of dot 2 subtracted from dot 1.
 Compare the directions of the relative velocity vector and the displacement vector.
 If they are aligned, then the planes are on a collision course.

 In the picture as drawn, the relative velocity vector and the displacement vector are not aligned.
-Figure out how much you would need to change the length of
+Figure out how much you would need to change the length of \(\vec{v}_2\) so that the relative velocity does align with the displacement.
+(Keep the direction the same.)
+Draw this new vector and label it “vector for intercept.”

 Items (3) and (4) are two different ways of designing an intercept of plane 1 by plane 2.